What is a deadlock?

 Figure 13: Blocking Processes (Top 10 by time)

 Armed with knowledge of the queries involved in the deadlock, and the with the broader knowledge of concurrent activity on the server, we can take steps to resolve the problem, to ensure it does not recur.
 This might involve query tuning, adding a new index, or modifying an existing one, or some other standard mitigation for deadlocks.
-Often the cause is transactionitis, were the developer has unnecessary transactions, or holds them open for too long, or places statements within a transaction that have no need to be in there.
+Often the cause is unnecessary transactions, held open for too long, or statements within a transaction that have no need to be in there.

-Th deadlock in this article, albeit contrived and simplified for demo purposes, was an example of a reader-writer deadlock, caused by two processes that each updated and then queried the same two tables, in a different order, within an explicit transaction.
+Th deadlock in this article, albeit contrived and simplified for demo purposes, was an example of an Update Order deadlock, caused by two processes that each updated and then queried the same two tables, in a different order, within an explicit transaction.
 Questions to ask in resolving this problem would include:

-- Is a case of transactionitis?
-In other words, given that in neither case does the stored procedure include multiple data modification statements that need to form an atomic unit, is the explicit transaction necessary?
+- Given that in neither case does the stored procedure include multiple data modification statements that need to form an atomic unit, is the explicit transaction necessary?

 - Can we move either